sunshine-protocol/sunscreen/README.md

 4. [Open the Android emulator](https://developer.android.com/studio/run/emulator).

-5. Run the following command in the root of the cloned repository.
+5. Run the following commands in the root of the cloned repository.
 ```
 $ cargo make
+$ flutter run
 ```

 ### iOS